em-cc/em-cc.github.io/faqs.md

 bodyClass: page-dayinfo
 ---

+Be aware: With many teams ravaged by circumstances beyond their control, EMCC will have a unique format for 2021: An open house free for all.
+Expect chaos and things to be different than previous years - as an open house format, come with low expectations for organization and high unpredictability, including TBD (i.e. limited) food offerings and no valet parking ;)

 ## Driving to East Ridge

 For those driving trailers, be advised we strongly urge you to use the **BAILEY ROAD** entrance to the school.
 We are planning pull-through parking which is MUCH easier to access from the Bailey Road entrance.
 Additionally, East Ridge is surrounded by roundabouts, entering via Bailey Road bypasses most of the roundabouts.